ubikorp/astro-lacking/src/content/post/playlists/2018-10-02-annihilation-song.md

   artist_slug: peach-kelli-pop
   notes: Cute and deadly sharp
 - sequence: 31
-  song: Dance Of The Eridani
+  song: Dance of the Eridani
   artist: Bênní
   artist_slug: benni
   notes: Do not be lured in by their dance